Skip to main content

 1

-Walk me through an analysis you did that changed a business decision.
-What was the question, the data, and the outcome?
+Walk me through an analysis in the last year that changed a business decision.
+The question, the data, the result, and what changed.

 What to listen for